 When it comes to sharing your artwork online, quality is key.

-If you want people to take your work seriously, you need to ensure that your images are high quality.
+If you want people to take your work seriously, you must ensure that your images are high quality.

-This doesn’t mean that you have to have a professional photographer shoot your work.
+This doesn’t mean you must have a professional photographer shoot your work.

 You can take your photos using a phone or DSLR camera.